 The situation described above has happened dozens of times before, is happening right now, and will happen to a CEO near you.
 Reputations are either built or burned by a well-placed tweet, a viral news story, or a sinister plot.

-As you go into reputation-salvage mode, there are three things you need to be aware of.
+As you go into a reputation-salvage mode, there are three things you need to be aware of.

 1. Destroying a CEO’s reputation is shockingly commonplace.